mayra-cabrera/mayra-cabrera.github.io/_posts/2016-03-17-modules-and-lookup-path.md

 comments: true
 ---

-*This is based on The Well Grounded Rubyiest book, you should definitly buy it*
+*This is based on [The Well Grounded Rubyist](https://www.manning.com/books/the-well-grounded-rubyist) book, you should definitly buy it*

 When you include a module in a class (or even in another module), Ruby inserts the module in the ancestors chain, right above the including class itself: